-The welder shortage issue is a global problem that has been affecting many industries for years.
+Will welders be replaced by cobots?
+It has to do with the welder shortage issue, which is a global problem that has been affecting many industries for years.
 This issue stems from the general difficulty in finding and retaining skilled welders to fill open positions.
 This has caused a shortage of workers in the welding industry.

 The welder shortage is due to several factors, including an aging workforce, a lack of training opportunities, and high turnover rates.
 As the demand for welders grows, the number of skilled personnel is not keeping up.
 This means fewer people are choosing to pursue welding as a career, leading to a shortage in the market.

 With companies looking for ways to combat the shortage, robot welding is a viable option to help fill in the gap.
 Cobots specifically can help reduce the need for skilled welders, allowing companies to focus on other tasks that require a human touch.

 Advances in robotics and automation have made it possible for companies to utilize cobots to help overcome this problem.
 While cobots may not be a complete replacement for human welders anytime soon, they certainly have the potential to revolutionize the welding industry and help solve the problem of welder shortage.

 “Our motivation for automating the welding process is to prevent the shortage of skilled workers.
 The efficiency of the CoWelder allows us to release work capacity for other tasks.”Kuhz Metallbau, Germany

 A new role for welders – how do they adjust?

 As cobots become an increasingly popular tool in the welding industry, the role of welders may shift as well.
 Although cobots can take on a variety of welding tasks that were traditionally done by human welders, they cannot yet match the experience and intuition of a skilled human welder.
 Cobots can help complement human welders and help them work more efficiently and effectively.